What is a Management Style?

 Example of Coaching Leadership Style

 Eric Schmidt, former CEO of Google, embraced coaching leadership.
 He guided and mentored his team, enhancing their skills.
-Google's tech success partly owes to Schmidt's coaching approach.
+Google has benefited from Schmidt's coaching style of technology's high level success.

 Example of Strategic Leadership Style

-Bureaucratic leadership places a strong emphasis on strict adherence to rules and established processes.
-It is particularly crucial in highly regulated industries or organizations where consistency, accuracy, and compliance are paramount.
+Especially important for heavily regulated industries or organizations where policy compliance, accuracy and consistency are a must.
 Bureaucratic leaders ensure that all team members follow established procedures to maintain order and conformity.

 Each of these management styles has its unique characteristics and applicability.
 Effective leaders recognize when to employ each style based on the specific situation, team dynamics, and organizational goals, ensuring optimal results.